dalance/svlint/MANUAL.md

 The keywords `always_comb`, `always_ff`, and `always_latch` were added to
 SystemVerilog (IEEE1800) to require extra safety checks at compile time.
-Verilog (IEEE1364) only has `always`, which can describe equivalent behaviour but without the compile-time checks.
+Verilog (IEEE1364) only has `always`, which can describe equivalent behavior but without the compile-time checks.
 This rule requires `always @*` to be used instead of `always_comb` for backwards compatibility with Verilog.